 The Illinois State Board of Education requires the district to administer the Illinois Assessment of Readiness (IAR) assessment in the spring, which is built to evaluate students on the Illinois Learning Standards and measures whether students are on track to be successful in college and their careers.
 All students are tested in English Language Arts and Mathematics.
 It is also required for fifth grade students to take the Illinois Science Assessment in the spring, which is aligned to our Illinois Learning Standards for science.
-The State Board of Education also requires the district to administer required fitness testing (FitnessGram) in the fall and spring as part of the physical education program.
+The State Board of Education also requires the district to administer required fitness testing (FitnessGram) in the spring as part of the physical education program.
 This assessment measures health-related fitness for youth through multiple tests measuring aerobic capacity, muscular strength and endurance, and flexibility.

 All fifth grade students experience music and art classes.
 Students in grades 1-5 attend two 30 minute music classes each week as well as one 45 minute art class.
 These classes follow the National Core Arts Standards and engage students in creating, presenting, responding, and connecting to Art and Music.
 Students in grades 5-8 also have the opportunity to join band.
 The band program offers students the chance to participate in a variety of ensembles that perform a wide range of music.